sriraman/N1/examples/N1-Phishing-Detection/README.md

    package to install it!

    > When you install packages, they're moved to `~/.nylas/packages`,
-   > and N1 runs `apm install` on the command line to fetch dependencies
+   > and N1 runs `npm install` on the command line to fetch dependencies
    > listed in the package's `package.json`

 #### Who is this for?